 Over a period of about one month I would spend hours in my room alone pondering my situation and comparing myself to Lavonne.
 I came to the conclusion that the difference between her and me was that she had Jesus in her life and I did not.
 I asked Jesus into my heart and into my life.
 At that point I did not realize that I was a sinner in need of a savior.
 My faith was more like the bumper sticker -- no Jesus no peace, know Jesus know peace.

 I started reading the Bible and growing in my faith.
-The next three years living in Tifton, I think I grew a lot.
-My family moved to Athens, GA, and began attending a very liberal Presbyterian Church.
+The next three years living in Tifton I think I grew a lot.
+My family moved to Athens GA and began attending a very liberal Pres. church.
 At the time I did not know the difference.
 My remaining years in high school and college I did not grow much in my faith.
-I prayed and read the Bible, but there was no one challenging me or encouraging me.
+I prayed and read the Bible but there was no one challenging me or encouraging me.

 I moved to MD to attend law school.
-In the spring of my first year, I found a church I really liked.
+In the spring of my first year I found a church I really liked.
 I picked it because I had heard they had a good softball team.
-Really mature, huh?
-Anyhow, I realized at that first softball practice, this was beyond my rather mundane expectations.
+Really mature huh?
+Any how I realized at that first softball practice this was beyond my rather mundane expectations.
 I actually went to softball practice before church.
-The church is called Chapelgate and is located in Marriotsville, MD, which is in the west of Baltimore burbs.
-I have been challenged and encouraged at Chapelgate: first primarily in the singles' group and then when I graduated from that by getting married through various Sunday Schools and small group Bible studies.
-I've been at Chapelgate about 12 years, and I have grown much more in those years than any other time period in my life.
+The church is called Chapelgate and is located in Marriotsville MD which is in the west of Baltimore burbs.
+I have been challenged and encouraged at Chapelgate.
+First primarily in the singles group and when I graduated from that by getting married through various Sunday Schools and small group Bible studies.
+I've been at Chapelgate about 12 years and I have grown much more in those years than any other time period in my life.